-Syntax Output Language Databases Testing (instructions and automated tests) Security Privacy (see Privacy API) Performance and Clustering Documentation Git Third party code Sanity check Icons The Moodle mobile app / web services Accessibility (Optional)
+Syntax Output Component library Language Databases Testing (instructions and automated tests) Security Privacy (see Privacy API) Performance and Clustering Documentation Git Third party code Sanity check Icons The Moodle mobile app / web services Accessibility (Optional)

 Acceptable check-marks are Y (for yes), N (for no) or - (for not applicable).
 All N check-marks should be accompanied by an explanation of the problem that still needs to be addressed.